ufal/nametag3/README.md

 ## Please Cite as (How to Cite)

-If you use this software, please give us credit by referencing [this publication](https://aclanthology.org/P19-1527.pdf):
+If you use this software, please give us credit by referencing [Straková et al. (2019)](https://aclanthology.org/P19-1527.pdf):

 ```
 @inproceedings{strakova-etal-2019-neural,